ITLarv/Website/README.md

 App.css is also automatically created, but is mostly for readability if someting behaves unexpectedly.

 NOTE: ONLY the .scss files should be edited together with a sass compiler.
 Any other code will be overridden.

+## Tests

+Yes, this project really _should_ contain tests.
+Any day now.
+It's the next thing on my TODO ™